Build a site

 7. Add an Image card to the right of the text.

-8. Click Upload and click Browse for Image.
+8. In the Image side panel, click Upload and click Browse for Image.
 Upload map_image4.

-9. Reduce the size of the image card so that the height of the image is about the same height as the text paragraph.
+9. Point to the left side of the image and click the arrow to reduce the image size.
+Continue to reduce the image size until the height of the image is about the same height as the text paragraph.

 Instructions and map image

-Now that your site includes instructions, users will be more likely to understand the purpose and how to interact with the map and survey.
+Now that your site includes instructions, users will be more likely to understand its purpose and how to interact with the map and survey that you'll add next.

 Gather feedback from the community